benetech/martus.martus-build/BuildFiles/Documents/client/README.txt

 Martus desktop release information by version and release date:

-PRE-RELEASE Version 4.5		2014-03
+Version 4.5		2014-04

 - Added Martus Configuration Wizard for account setup, using JavaFX for newer look and feel.
   1) Simplified server setup with integrated Martus default server information. (also included in Select Server screen outside of wizard)
   2) Add and verify Contacts (formerly Headquarters and Field Desk accounts) during setup.
 To improve usability, contact key information can be saved to and loaded from Martus servers (in addition to via a file if access to a server is not available).
 Increased account public codes to 40 digits for security, but allow identification of accounts via a short access token with visual verification of the longer public codes for usability. (also included in Manage Contacts screen outside of wizard)
   3) Import forms (Martus generic bulletin templates and custom templates from Contacts) during setup.
 Also added ability to import templates from any Martus user (not only Contacts), and to save templates to and load templates from Martus servers (in addition to via a file if access to a server is not available).
   4) Other items in Configuration wizard include:  single encrypted file key backup and setting of preferences (including Tor).
 - Added the Vietnamese translation of version 4.4 user interface and Windows Installer.
-- Updated Farsi/Dari, Russian and Spanish translation of user interface to the 4.4 version.
+- Updated Farsi/Dari, Russian and Spanish translation of user interface to the 4.4 version, as well as updating the Russian User Guide and in-program help.
 - Fixed bug so that you cannot add yourself as a contact (in earlier versions, an account could add itself as its own Headquarters or Field Desk, which could cause confusion)
+- Upgraded to Java8, which is included in the Martus Windows Installer

 Version 4.4 		2013-11